 Here are some pointers to help you assess your resources:

 - Verify everything.
-Be aware of outdated or incorrect information as internet is filled with fake information.
-Cross check references and challenge every content you go through.
+Be aware of outdated or incorrect information as the internet is filled with fake information.
+Cross check references and challenge every bit of content you go through.

-- Make use of peer reviewed academic databases like Google scholars, science journals that have proper citations.
+- Make use of peer reviewed academic databases like Google Scholar and scientific journals that have proper citations.

 - Make use of online learning platforms.